Resource capacity planning software – buyers guide

 If you have a lot of resources look for a tool that lets you import your resources rather than having to enter them one by one.

-In capacity planning, all the things your resources are being asked to do (projects, support etc.) is called demand.
+In capacity planning, all the things your resources are being asked to do (projects, support etc.) are called demand.
 So you want a tool that has a simple way to record:

 • What projects you are doing and when.